Colleges by Location

 Admissions

-According to the most recent data, this school uses standardized test scores for admission and it admitted 10,624 in 2024.
-The University of Akron has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 10,755 in 2025.
+The University of Akron has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores